semaphoreui/semaphore/deployment/docker/Readme.md

 Because the test image links your local volume it expects that you have run `task deps` and `task compile` locally as necessary to make the application usable.

+## CI

+This context is a proxyless stack used to test the API in the ci.
+Essentially it just installs the app, adds a few bootstrapping files and starts up so that dredd can be run against it.
+This should not be used in production as it does not remove the build toolchain, or source code.
+It is more advisable to use the dev context locally as it volume links the application directory and defaults to the watch task.

 ## Convenience Functions

 ### dc:dev